IITDU-AMIT-MSSE1044/course-project-AfsanaTasnim/README.md

 git clone https://github.com/IITDU-AMIT-MSSE1044/course-project-AfsanaTasnim

+#### 4.1.2 Import the repository as a Java Project.

 The project will be obtained with the name "ProjectAnalysis".
 Under the default package, the classes will appear.
 All the .java files will appear.

-#### 4.1.2 Import the repository as a Java Project.

 ### 4.2 Run the Application:

+*1. Double click on "Project Analysis".
+*2. Double click on src.
+*3. Then double click on the default package.
+*4. Now right click on TestStringsClass.
+*5. Then select Run As.
+*6. Now select Java Application.

 ### 4.3 Input: